 II.
 ELECTIVE OFFICE INFORMATION

-This section of the guide contains information regarding the offices up for election in San Bernardino County for this election, information about qualifications, and information about incompatible offices.
+This section of the guide contains information regarding the offices up for election in San Bernardino County for this election, information about annual salaries and qualifications, and information about incompatible offices.

 A. Offices Up For Election